DaveParillo/gravity-wiki/GravityDomains.md

 	    grc = gn.init("ProtobufGravityComponentID");
 	}

 In previous examples we haven't checked the return value of GravityNode::init, but real applications should use the above paradigm instead.
-Because the component needs to locate the ServiceDirectory dynamically, it's possible that this won't occur on the first try.
+Because the component needs to locate the ServiceDirectory dynamically, it's possible that they won't find it on the first try.
 This code ensures that you've established a connection to the ServiceDirectory before moving on to other tasks (e.g. registering and subscribing).

 ### Running with a Domain ###

 The main point of this example is to demonstrate the ways in which you can recover from various failures when you are using a domain.
-The run script provided with this example starts the ServiceDirectory and two components, lets them run for a few seconds, and then kills the ServiceDirectory and publisher.
-After a few seconds it restarts both of these again.
-When the subscriber sees that the ServiceDirectory has restarted, it resubscribes for the data product that it wants to receive ("BasicCounterDataProduct").
+The run script provided with this example starts the ServiceDirectory, publisher and subscriber, lets them run for a few seconds, and then kills the ServiceDirectory and publisher.
+After a few seconds it restarts both of these.
+When the subscriber sees that the ServiceDirectory has restarted, it resubscribes to the data product that it wants to receive ("BasicCounterDataProduct").
 The ServiceDirectory is then able to send it an updated list of publishers that are currently available.
 If the restarted publisher hasn't yet hooked up to the ServiceDirectory, then the ServiceDirectory will send another update to the subscriber once it has.

 Below is the output from running this script.
 In this case, the run was killed a few seconds after the components reconnected.